pointerisnull/cffm/README.md

 ## What's New [v0.5.0]
 -Open files.
 The programs used to open are determined by your system's mimeapp settings (.config/mimeapp.list).

+-New Hashtable indexing for directory structures (important for later).

 -Various bug fixes

 ## Download